corestoreio/parrot/README.md

 ## Try it out

-The easiest way to get started is using Docker.
+The easiest way to get started is using `docker` and `docker-compose`.
 Simply clone this repo, navigate to the root of it and start the services:

-> Please note that to build the web app, `npm` is required.

 ```
 $ git clone https://github.com/anthonynsimon/parrot.git